RedisLabs/redislabs-docs/content/ri/memory-optimizations.md

 Suppose you are using large [sets](https://redis.io/docs/data-types/sets/) to solve one of the following problems:

 - Count the number of unique observations in a stream.
-- Check if an observation already appeared in the stream
+- Check if an observation already appeared in the stream.
 - Find the fraction or the number of observations in the stream that are smaller or larger than a given value

 and you are ready to trade accuracy with speed and memory usage, consider using one of the following probabilistic data structures.
 You can use: